aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/component-deep-dive.md

 1. `DIRECT_BATCH` - Does not deploy the real-time infrastructure components.
 Sends directly via batch in near-real-time, either to Firehose for `DATA_LAKE` mode, or to Redshift for `REDSHIFT` mode.

-2. `REAL_TIME_KDS` - Deploys additional real-time infrastructure components for real-time analysis
+2. `KINESIS_DATA_STREAMS` - Deploys additional real-time infrastructure components for real-time analysis

 ![Architecture-Simplified-Real-Time](media/architecture-simplified-real-time.png)